ValheKouneli/SkrolliEditor/documentation/TimeUsage.md

   * Feature: articles belong to an issue
   * Feature: you can see all the articles of a certain issue
   * Trying to figure out how to show the current issue on the nav bar.
 Failing.
+* Friday: 4h 15 min
+  * Merging feature branches to master.
+Fixing code when it broke on server.
+  * Finally figuring out how to show the current issue on the nav bar.
+It was never not-working.
+  * Feature: link for adding an article to an issue.
+  * Learning about ways to use Bootstrap.
+Making add article form prettier with flask-bootstrap.
+  * TODO: Queries need "False/True" on server and "0/1" locally.
+Make different cases depending on environment.